poirierlouis/file_system_access_api/README.md

 > - FileSystemFileHandle.createSyncAccessHandle()

 ### [Origin Private File System]
-There is no wrapper around these JavaScript features for now:
+There is no wrapper around this JavaScript feature for now:
 > - FileSystemHandle.remove()

 ## Known issues